Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand the major elements of how Capital Gains Tax applies to property transactions.
-In your revision, focus on:
+For SQE2, you are required to understand the major elements of how Capital Gains Tax applies to property transactions, with a focus on the following syllabus points:

 Test Your Knowledge